kbrmedia/Premium-Media-Script/README.md

 The official API wrapper for [Premium Media Script](https://gempixel.com/demo/media)

 ## Your first integration
-The example below shows set it up.
+The example below shows how to set it up.
 You need to get your API key from the settings page of the admin control panel

 ```php
 /**